lcpz/awesome-copycats/README.rst

 --------
 **Do not** use without reading and modifying according to your preferences and system specs.

-Fonts are Terminus (Multicolor, Powerarrow Darker) and Tamsyn (Steamburn, Blackburn, Dremora).
+Fonts are Terminus (Multicolor, Powerarrow Darker) and Tamsyn (other ones).

 Blackburn and Dremora use Icons_ and Yawn_: **if you're running Debian/Ubuntu**, be sure to have bitmaps enabled (1_ 2_).